LBBL96/twitter-sentiment-analysis/SETUP_GUIDE.md

 # Setup Guide

-This guide will walk you through setting up the Twitter Sentiment Analysis Pipeline from scratch.
+This guide will walk you through setting up the Reddit Sentiment Analysis Pipeline from scratch.

 ## Prerequisites Installation